 Fig. 16 (top) – The complete Moon in the Water Avalokiteśvara carving from the Buddha Cave Grotto (c.
 1103-1104) (larger version).
 Fig. 17 (bottom) – A detail of Xuanzang and the Monkey Pilgrim (larger version).
 Images from Wei & Zhang, 2019, pp. 17-18.

-There are enough similarities shared between the art of Zhao’an Grotto, Yulin Cave, and Eastern Thousand Buddha Cave to suggest that the disciple from figure three “could” be the Monkey Pilgrim.
+There are enough similarities shared between the art of Zhao’an Grotto, Yulin Cave, Eastern Thousand Buddha Cave, and Buddha Cave Grotto to suggest that the disciple from figure three “could” be the Monkey Pilgrim.
 That’s as far as I’m willing to go without more information.

 3. Southern China